andreymikhit/TeXlive_LaTeX/README.md

-(or via whatever other method you like) zcat < install-tl-unx.tar.gz | tar xf - # note final - on that command line cd install-tl-2* perl ./install-tl --no-interaction # as root or with writable destination
+(or via whatever other method you like) zcat < install-tl-unx.tar.gz | tar xf - # note final - on that command line cd install-tl-2*
+# perl ./install-tl --no-interaction # as root or with writable destination
+sudo ./install-tl --no-interaction
 # may take several hours to run
 Finally, prepend /usr/local/texlive/YYYY/bin/PLATFORM to your PATH, e.g., /usr/local/texlive/2026/bin/x86_64-linux